Prezcot/Dietitians-Australia-Directory-Scraper/README.md

 - Subject to website's terms of service
 - Rate limited by built-in delays to prevent server overload

-## Contributing

-Feel free to fork this repository and submit pull requests for any improvements.

-## License

-[Your chosen license]

 ## Disclaimer

 This tool is for educational purposes only.
 Please ensure you comply with Dietitians Australia's terms of service and data usage policies when using this scraper.